bensteinert/crolabefra-setup-poc/README.md

 - Objects/Values cannot be structured in such a detail as C/C++ allows it (structs, pointers value types)
 - Lack of control over intrinsics (heavy SIMD operations which unleash the true power of todays' CPUs)

 Now the motivation is still to get as close as possible.
 But how would you actually 'measure' it?
-How can you say whether an alternate implementation in Java performs well?
+How can you tell whether an alternate implementation in Java performs 'well'?

 ## Benchmarking, yes :-)
 Benchmarking is a good indication to decide whether the performance of an implementation of an algorithm is 'good'.
 Roughly, 'good' is usually only verifiable when figures like throughput changes, ideally increases.
 But how to compare implementations in two different lagnuages??